 Tired as I always seem to feel, I lay on my bed and try to enjoy social media, like anyone of you would.
 Not as if it is a job I have to do.
 I start scrolling on my Instagram, although I had no intention to.
-Bragging on Instagram a lot?
+Just to see who’s bragging on Instagram?

 Well, I’m not.

 I realized it made me feel insecure, depressed, stressed out and overall, feeling worthless.

 Damn you Instagram, because you made people addicted to you and now they are into such a deep relationship with you, they don’t even dare to live for more than a couple of hours and not telling everything about how they spent their time.

 I’m not happy, nor do I enjoy the time spent staring at my screen.
 I am jealous.
 I envy every breath of air from those foreign lands, each sun ray that didn’t touch my skin.
 Damn you Instagram!

 It’s not about the oversharing.
 It’s over bragging, about everything.

 The thin line between sharing and bragging (or should I call it Insta-bragging?)